blackout21/blackout21.github.io/en/media.md

 page's URL).
 You can put this code snippet everywhere on your page (`head` or `body`) – but we recommend to place it right before `</body>`. **Warning:** Some sites does not allow custom JavaScript (like free version of WordPress.com)!

+Click on "Preview" to see this widget in action on our page.

 {% include widget.md %}

 This widget is *open source*.
 So you can [explore the code][3], [use it via npm][4] or [contribute to it][5]!

+If you are unsure or worried by the server location, you could

+* upload the script to your own server
+* or use version by _blackout21.eu_: `https://blackout21.eu/static/syi-widget.js`.

 [1]: https://de.wikipedia.org/wiki/Wikipedia:Meinungsbilder/Protest_gegen_EU-Urheberrechtsreform